Karl Goldcamp interviews Dr. Palmer for Keto Naturopath – Addiction and keto

 - 28:23 Probably 20 different mechanisms of action have already been elucidated.
 They suggest why the ketogenic diet can stop seizures .

 - 29:19 Increasing GABA, a primary inhibitory neurotransmitter in the brain.

-- 31:24 This diet also increases activity of Adenosine, which is a has a similar action on the brain
+- 31:24 This diet also increases activity of Adenosine.

 - 34:19 The ketogenic diet stimulates some pathways that result in anti-aging.